Annual General Meeting 2023

 The Trustees are delighted that Rani Sebastian (Glaucoma consultant and the Eye Hospital’s new Clinical Director) and Sarah Swift (NHS Deputy Divisional Director with responsibility for Ophthalmology) will be there to say a few words about the importance of the Friends’ support for the hospital.
 Mark Stevens (the Eye Hospital’s General Manager) and Jess Moss (the hospital’s new Matron) are also expected to attend.

-30 March 2023, updated 26 April, withdrawn 11 May
+30 March 2023, updated 26 April, archived 11 May

 Team Veolia fundraising